jhong17/seniorproject/README.md

 This includes code for the paper [Explainable Prediction of Medical Codes from Clinical Text](https://arxiv.org/abs/1802.05695) as well as for [Hierarchical Attention Networks for Document Classification](https://www.aclweb.org/anthology/N16-1174)

-CAML code from Mullenbach et al., which can be found at [https://github.com/jamesmullenbach/caml-mimic](https://github.com/jamesmullenbach/caml-mimic)
+CAML code is from from Mullenbach et al., which can be found at [https://github.com/jamesmullenbach/caml-mimic](https://github.com/jamesmullenbach/caml-mimic)

 ## Dependencies